University of Auckland Māori Academic Excellence Scholarships

 Awarded to New Zealand Māori students, who have excellent academic achievement and active participation in community, cultural and other activities.

-Am I eligible for this scholarship?
+Am I eligible to apply for this scholarship?

 Assessment criteria includes: